Young Ukrainian cancer patients get medical help in Poland

 “We believe that these are the indirect victims of this war,” Kizym said in a WHO statement.

-Among those at the clinic this week were mother Anna Riabiko, from Poltava, Ukraine, who was seeking treatment for her daughter Lubov, who has neuroblastoma.
+Among those at the clinic this week was Anna Riabiko, from Poltava, Ukraine, who was seeking treatment for her daughter Lubov, who has neuroblastoma.

 “Treatment is currently impossible in Ukraine.
 Fighting is taking place, there are no doctors, it is impossible to have surgery or chemotherapy.
 And even maintenance therapy is also impossible to obtain,” she said.
 “So we had to look for salvation somewhere.”